At last we have the latest gen release from Dune HD in our hands for a test.

 We will start from the shortcomings first.

 The most obvious one is the lack of HDR support.
-Now that 4K/HDR combo is well established (even in low cost android media boxes) Solo 4K starts with a big miss at least in theory because in practice the HDR implementation in different TV brands and projectors leaves a lot to be desired.
+Now that 4K/HDR combo is well established (even in low cost android media boxes) Solo 4K starts with a big miss.

-After June 2017 firmware update, it also supports HDR->SDR conversion (HDR can be enabled on your TV set if you select “forced on”).Certainly good news for future UHD playback of your movie backups.
+After June 2017 firmware update, it also supports HDR->SDR conversion (HDR can be enabled on your TV set if you select “forced on” from its menus).Certainly good news for future UHD playback of your movie backups.

 We can also add the inability to properly playback the majority of 4K@60fps files (hardware limitation).
 Fortunately, these file types are rare and not among the important ones (yet), with the exception of video camera recordings.

-Enough with the misses, let’s check the boxes that the Solo 4K “hits”.
+Enough with the misses, let’s check the boxes that the Solo actually 4K “hits”.

 Full menus are supported (you can have quick playback with no menus if you wish) just like auto frame switching.
 You will never have to worry about jerky playback.

-4K file support and playback is also great (60fps limitation aside) for all popular encodings.
+4K (non-HDR) file support and playback is also great (60fps limitation aside) for all popular encodings.

 Automatic color space selection appeared to be correct in all cases (switching between DVD rips and BD rips/4K material always produced correct images)